MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 1/README.md

 When you are done with your code, you'll run it to see if it works.
 For additional explanation, consult the gif below.

-For more information go to [link](https://www.jetbrains.com/help/pycharm/creating-and-running-your-first-python-project.html)
+For more information go to [this website](https://www.jetbrains.com/help/pycharm/creating-and-running-your-first-python-project.html)

 ![Gif](/Media/Python_gif_1.gif)